Five years, 15 years, 25 years, or more. It doesn't matter how long ago.

 The cleanup and recovery efforts at Ground Zero lasted for more than a year, with crews working around the clock.

-Connecting With Events
+Connect With Events

-Placing A Flower At The 9/11 Memorial
+A Flower At The 9/11 Memorial

 We see the hand of Pope Francis as he lays a white rose on the 9/11 Memorial on September 25, 2015.